maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ></iframe>

 The plot above shows the null distribution of the difference in mean kills at 15 minutes between games where the `firstherald` value is missing and where it is not.
 The observed difference (red dashed line) is **-3.259**, and the computed p-value is **0.0000**.
 This result suggests that the missingness of `firstherald` is not random — it likely depends on early-game performance, specifically team kills by the 15-minute mark.

+## Hypothesis Testing

+**Null Hypothesis (H₀):**
+The distribution of game lengths is the same in games with low kill difference and high kill difference at 15 minutes.

+**Alternative Hypothesis (H₁):**
+The distribution of game lengths is different in games with low kill difference and high kill difference at 15 minutes.

+We used a permutation test comparing the mean game length of two groups: games with a **low kill difference (< 3)** and those with a **high kill difference (≥ 3)** at 15 minutes.
+The observed test statistic (difference in means) was **-136.331 seconds**, and the resulting **p-value was 0.0000**.

+<iframe
+  src="assets/gamelength_killdiff15_permutation.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This p-value is well below the standard significance threshold of 0.05, so we **reject the null hypothesis**.
+This provides strong statistical evidence that early-game dominance (measured by kill difference at 15 minutes) is associated with significantly shorter game durations.
+In other words, early aggression often leads to quicker wins in League of Legends.